amrmabdelazeem/Tribute-Page/README.md

 # Tribute-Page
-Building a tribute page for a famous charcter as a tast for freeCodeCamp.
+Building a tribute page for a famous charcter as a task for freeCodeCamp.

 Final output should look like this: